gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-3/main.typ

 === Unrolling

-Dedecting loop head & start is done by using the loophead method, the n value is passed to it.
+Detecting loop head & start is done by using the loophead method, the n value is passed to it.
 If it returns true, retrieve the node for which it matched.
-Retrieve the loophead by taking the head of the result of the operation  the done in the loopehead method.
+Retrieve the loophead by taking the head of the result of the operation  the done in the loophead method.
 Create a new context, by passing the values to the function shown in @loopcontext.
-Use the currentContext, loopStart and s as values.
+Use the currentContext, `loopStart` and `s` as values.

-The newly created context is progated, by using the progate method, passing the s as the lattice value, in conjunction with the newContext and AstNode for which the if matched.
+The newly created context is propagated, by using the propagate method, passing the `s` as the lattice value, in conjunction with the newContext and `AstNode` for which the if matched.

 // TODO: Update code
 #figure(